HinaChoudhry/Mario-Memory-Match/TESTING.md

     * Resolved by calling the function of 'pair(difficulty)'.
 - Victory modal was not showing when the user won the game.
     * The If statement that was to check if the number of matched cards equalled to the number of cards per difficulty array was incorrect.
 Resolved by making a countCard object and changing the If statement so the number of matched cards per difficulty level would match the number in the countCard object, for each specific difficulty level.
-- Game over modal overlay was cut off from the bottom.
+- Game over modal overlay was cut off from bottom.
     * Resolved by changing the the modal position to relative.
 - Part of the card front was showing on Safari, with the user able to see a bit of the image of the card front at the bottom of the card.
     * Removed the card transformation from CSS.